TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-otherservices.md

 	ownershipId="Azure_DevOps_Services"
 />

-# Using other Azure services and configurations with Azure Pipeline
+# Using Azure services and configurations with Azure Pipeline
 This article answers common questions about Azure Pipeline.